VBAC Signs, Eligibility, and Labor Progression Explained

 Many women don’t realize that the possibility of having a vaginal birth after a C-section (VBAC) depends on specific labor signs and symptoms.
 Understanding regular contractions, cervical changes, and other indicators can greatly impact your eligibility.
-It’s crucial to recognize these signs early.
-However, knowing what to look for is just the beginning of your VBAC journey.
-What else should you consider to guarantee a safe and successful experience?
+Recognizing these signs early matters.
+But knowing what to look for is just the beginning of your VBAC journey.

 Understanding Your Previous C-Section